Перейти до вмісту

 ---

-# fleet-config/environments/dev/kustomization.yaml
+# fleet-config/environments/production/kustomization.yaml

 apiVersion: kustomize.config.k8s.io/v1beta1